KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

   set ctrl to myPid:UPDATE(time:seconds, measurement).

 Actually, with kOS's PIDLoop, the second version, Version(B), works a bit better and should be preferred.
-The reason is that when calcualting the D term, :struct:`PIDLoop` uses the change in the raw measure, not the error of the the measure, to calculate the rate of change of the value.
+The reason is that when calculating the D term, :struct:`PIDLoop` uses the change in the raw measure, not the error of the the measure, to calculate the rate of change of the value.
 This becomes relevant when your script suddenly changes its mind what the target value is